 Taylor B.D. & Goldingay R.L.
 (2003) Cutting the carnage: wildlife usage of road culverts in north-eastern New South Wales.
-Wildlife Research, 30, 529-537
+Wildlife Research, 30, 529-537.

-This study is summarised as evidence for the intervention(s) shown on the right.
-The icon shows which synopsis it is relevant to.
+This study is summarised as evidence for the following.

 Install culverts or tunnels as road crossings